 Global and International Studies

-The field of Global and International Studies explores the behavior of governments, international institutions, multinational corporations, non-governmental organizations, and sub-national groups.
-Global and International Studies scholars investigate the rich complexity of relationships between the actors--political, economic, historical, geographical, and cultural--that characterize today's world.
+The field of global and international studies explores the behavior of governments, international institutions, multinational corporations, non-governmental organizations, and sub-national groups.
+International relations scholars investigate the rich complexity of relationships between the actors -- political, economic, historical, geographic, and cultural -- that characterize today’s world.
 In addition, we seek to understand the enormous tide of recent changes in the international system that have made this discipline more intellectually challenging and more relevant to our daily lives than ever before.
-The College of Wooster's Global and International Studies Program is an Interdisciplinary Program drawing on courses, faculty, and other resources from the Economics, History, and Political Science Departments.

 Like all Wooster students, Global and International Studies majors complete independent research guided by faculty mentors in their home department.
 After completing the methods coursework required by the home department, and, in most cases, the Overseas Term, each student researches and then writes a senior thesis on a topic of particular interest.
 Recent projects have included: The European Union and the Limits of Cooperation, The Reversal of Development in Argentina, Intervention in Genocide, Economic Satisfaction: Public Opinion and War Proneness, States vs. Terrorists, Analysis of the Deterioration of U.S.-Cuban Relations, Globalization and Political Violence in Italy, and The Impact of Women's Leadership at the United Nations.

 The Global and International Studies faculty recognize that student understanding of the complexities of the field of international relations is enhanced by exposure to politics, people, languages, and cultures different from their own.
 Therefore, IR majors complete a term of overseas study from a long list of Wooster endorsed programs.
 The overseas experience should be at least one semester or term in length.